 Why Social Selling Matters More in 2026

 The buyer journey has fundamentally shifted.
 People research before they talk to sales.
 They check LinkedIn profiles.
 They read posts.
 They look at who’s engaging with what content.
+Studies consistently show that 70-80% of the B2B buying process is completed before talking to a sales rep.

 Here’s what’s changed this year: